juhoen/hybrid-crypto-js/README.md

 <a name="decryption"></a>

 Decrypting message with _Hybrid Crypto JS_ is as easy as encrypting.
 Decrypt function can decrypt any message which has been encrypted with keypair's public key.
-Decrypted message is a JSON object containing message and optional signature.
+The decrypted message is a JSON object containing a message and an optional signature.

 ```js
 var encrypted = '{"v":"hybrid-crypto-js_0.1.0","iv":"CmtyaZTyzoAp1mTN...';